7 New Trends In Sports Card Collecting, And How to Make Money Doing It

 Even with more "middle-grade" valued cards, you may end up losing money if the costs of shipping and grading your cards end up being more than any increase in selling price – especially if you pay to grade a card that has a high population or doesn’t grade as well as you think it will.

-If you have a card you're considering getting graded, you should check recent sales of the same or similar cards for others who have chosen to sell these sports cards.
+If you have a card you're considering getting graded, you should check recent sales of the same or similar cards for others who have chosen to sell those cards.
+Remember, there is no single best way to sell your sports cards; planning is paramount if you want to learn how to make money with sports cards.
 Compare ungraded cards with graded ones, and see if there appears to be a big difference.
 If it seems like a noticeable improvement and you closely inspect your card and believe it will grade well, it may be worth doing!

-You should also know that if you only want protection, it is much cheaper to buy a trading card sleeve or slab on your own.
+You should also know that if you only want protection, it is much cheaper to buy a sports card sleeve or slab on your own.
 Don't pay the extra money for grading if all you need is something to keep the card safe!
-This is a major lesson to learn when you begin figuring out how to make money selling sports cards.
+This is a major lesson to learn before you begin making money on sports cards.

 ONLINE GIVEAWAYS

 Many sports card companies, businesses, and individual sellers offer deals and giveaways.
-These are always worth keeping an eye out for, as they can be both a way to get freebies, so you can sell sports cards for full profit or to get more for your money.
+These are always worth keeping an eye out for, as they can be one of the best ways to sell sports cards.
+Since you’re getting new cards as freebies, you’ll get higher profit margins on every sale.

 And as a bonus, if you live near a major sports stadium, find out if card companies give away free cards to fans.
 Sometimes you can get extra cards just by showing up outside an event!